International HRM Scholarly Research Award

 In support of the HR Division's goal of increasing member involvement and its international reach, we strongly encourage nominations that reflect the rich diversity, backgrounds, and perspectives of our membership.

-5. Eligible articles must have been published in English in 2023; online-first publications are not accepted.
+6. Eligible articles must have been published in English and have a publication year of the calendar year prior to the award year and have been assigned volume and issue numbers; online-first publications are not accepted.

-2. Nominated articles can be peer-nominated, self-nominated, or nominated by the Committee provided the nominated article meets the eligibility criteria.
+1. Nominated articles can be peer-nominated or nominated by the Committee, provided the nominated article meets the eligibility criteria.

 • Full names of all the authors